Somitraa/Text_To_Voice/README.md

 Text_To_Voice is a simple web application that converts text input into speech using JavaScript's Web Speech API.
 This project provides an interactive interface where users can type or paste text and listen to it in various available voices and speeds.

-#Features
+## Features

-Convert text to speech instantly.
+-Convert text to speech instantly.

-Choose from multiple voices (depending on browser support).
+-Choose from multiple voices (depending on browser support).

-Adjust speech speed for better customization.
+-Adjust speech speed for better customization.

-Responsive design for a seamless experience on different devices.
+-Responsive design for a seamless experience on different devices.

-#Technologies Used
+## Technologies Used

-HTML – Structuring the web page.
+- **HTML** - For structuring the web page.

-CSS – Styling and responsive design.
+- **CSS** - For styling and making the application responsive.

-JavaScript – Implementing the text-to-speech functionality using Web Speech API.
+- **JavaScript** - For handling the logic Implementing the text-to-speech functionality using Web Speech AP.

-#Installation
+## Installation

 To run the project locally, follow these steps: